BlinkBP/AnimeSTProvider/README.md

 AnimeSTProvider runs on **Python 3.4**.

-Actual version: *0.5.0*
+Actual version: *0.9.0*

 ### TODO List ###

--Showing videos on multiple pages (ability to move between pages)
+-Previewing videos
+-Messages when things are done + animations when things are being done

 ### How do I get set up? ###